mtxslv/digipathos_downloader/digipathos_downloader/README.md

 # TURNING THE PROJECT INTO A LIB

+## FOLDER STUFF
 The first step is to move all necessary code into a proper folder.
 Thus, the files:
 - `download.py`;
 - `run.py`; and
 - `setup_ckecks.py`

 are moved into `./digipathos_downloader/`.
 An `__init__.py` is added too

+Create tests for the module and add them in the `./test` folder.
+Notice [the order the dependencies are called](https://code.visualstudio.com/docs/python/editing):
+- native libs
+- installed libs
+- your lib
+And they are called alphabetically

+## ADD TEST